 Undaunted, Carlin and his wife Elinore set out from New York with dreams of fame and fortune, and of carving a small notch in history.
 What happened next is one of the most bizarre, remarkable, and forgotten adventure stories of the 20th century.

-Currently under contract with Penguin/Riverhead for a new nonfiction book.
-As Publisher's Weekly put it: "DEEP author James Nestor’s 3.3 is a journalistic exploration of the emerging and often wildly curious field of breath research, following the path of a single inhale, from its origins in the Big Bang 14 billion years ago into our lungs, as Nestor embeds with pulmonology scientists on the edge of startling new discoveries and "breath hackers" who are tapping the human body's hidden potential in endurance, weight control, immune response, and longevity, all by harnessing breath, our most basic -- and misunderstood -- biological function."
+Currently under contract with Penguin/Riverhead for a new nonfiction popular science book.
+As Publishers Weekly put it: "DEEP author James Nestor’s new book [tentatively-titled, 3.3] is a journalistic exploration of the emerging and often wildly curious field of breath research, following the path of a single inhale, from its origins in the Big Bang 14 billion years ago into our lungs, as Nestor embeds with pulmonology scientists on the edge of startling new discoveries and "breath hackers" who are tapping the human body's hidden potential in endurance, weight control, immune response, and longevity, all by harnessing breath, our most basic -- and misunderstood -- biological function."

 "The Click Effect" is an Emmy-nominated VR film produced by WithIn and presented by Annapurna Pictures with support from the Sundance Institute and John D. and Catherine T. MacArthur Foundation.